patrick-5546/sampleproject/README.md

 ## Using this Template Repository

+This fork of [pypa/sampleproject](https://github.com/pypa/sampleproject) adds pinned dependency management, a documentation site, VS Code integration, improved GitHub integration, and much more.

-Things to do after creating a repository using this template.
+After creating a repository using this template, some files need to be updated to make it your own:

 ### Update Repository and Package Names